Daldek/Proca/README.md

 - Euler integration — not ideal for long-range precision
 - G7 drag data is limited — results may vary at extreme speeds
-- Coriolis force simplified — assumes constant vector per timestep
 - Humidity influence on sound speed approximated
-- No terrain elevation, spin drift, or projectile deformation
+- No terrain elevation, spin drift, Coriolis force, or projectile deformation
 - Assumes static, uniform wind

 ## Requirements